MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/infoprotect-quick-start-tutorial.md

 2. Select **Classifications** > **Policies** > **Global** to open the **Policy: Global** blade.

 3. Locate the policy settings after the labels, in the **Configure settings to display and apply on Information Protection end users** section.
+Make a note of the current settings.
 If you haven't changed these settings from their defaults, you see there is no default label set, documents and emails aren't required to have a label, and users don't have to provide justification when they change labels:

     ![Azure Information Protection tutorial - default policy](./media/info-protect-policy-default-settings.png)